Introduction

 Marketing and PR Management Teams

 Today, many project builders are run by marketing and PR management teams rather than seasoned construction professionals.
 This shift has transformed these companies into entities that focus more on selling an image than delivering a quality product.
-Marketing campaigns emphasize the lifestyle and aesthetics of a home, often glossing over the technical and construction aspects.
+Marketing campaigns emphasise the lifestyle and aesthetics of a home, often glossing over the technical and construction aspects.
 The result is a polished brand image that may not accurately reflect the reality of the building process.

 These marketing-driven strategies prioritise flashy showrooms, eye-catching advertisements, and a strong online presence.
 The emphasis is on creating a seamless customer journey, from the initial inquiry to the final sale.
 However, this slick marketing approach often masks the complexities and potential pitfalls of the construction process, leaving customers ill-informed about what they are truly purchasing.